MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_github_dev_kit_lab.md

     Required output: **Python 3.11.0** or later.

-    If you need to install Python, you can download the installer from the following URL: [python.org](https://www.python.org/downloads/).
+    If you need to install Python, you can download the installer from the following URL: <a href="https://www.python.org/downloads/" target="_blank">python.org</a>.

     If you're in a corporate environment, you can also use your organization's software distribution system.